Protocols abound in finance for security and risk mitigation. Thankfully.

 Protocols are not yet adopted by coaches, but they need to be adopted ASAP.

 For details on my dissertation research of global executive coaching and leader outcomes, using positive psychology protocols, contact us here.
-For certification programs using the AD-FIT coaching protocols, see the products for internal managers here, see the products for external coaches and consultants here, see the application certification product here.
+For certification programs using the AD-FIT coaching protocols, see the products for internal managers here, see the products for external coaches and consultants here.

 We trademarked the following model because our clients asked us, “What works?”